sleede/wupee/README.md

    attached_object @the_new_user
-   notif_type :user_has_been_created # you can also pass an instance of a Wupee::NotificationType class to this method subject_vars user_full_name: Proc.new { |notification| notification.attached_object.full_name } # variables to be interpolated the fill in the subject of the email (obviously optional) receivers User.admin # you can use the method receiver instead of receivers deliver :now # you can overwrite global configuration here, optional end
+   notif_type :user_has_been_created # you can also pass an instance of a Wupee::NotificationType class to this method subject_vars user_full_name: Proc.new { |notification| notification.attached_object.full_name } # variables to be interpolated the fill in the subject of the email (obviously optional) receivers User.admin # you can use the method receiver instead of receivers for clarity if you pass only one instance of a receiver deliver :now # you can overwrite global configuration here, optional end
 ```